West Virginia vs. Maryland: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +8000

-- Sportsbooks rate West Virginia lower (25th-best in college basketball) than the computer rankings do (23rd-best).
+- In terms of its odds to win the national championship (+8000), West Virginia is 25th-best in the country.
+It is two spots higher than that, 23rd-best, according to computer rankings.

-- Oddsmakers have moved the Mountaineers' national championship odds up from +20000 at the start of the season to +8000.
-Among all teams in college basketball, that is the 41st-biggest change.
+- The Mountaineers' national championship odds have jumped from +20000 at the start of the season to +8000, the 41st-biggest change among all teams.

 - The implied probability of West Virginia winning the national championship, based on its +8000 moneyline odds, is 1.2%.